JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-connect-to-db.md

 ## Retrieve and manipulate data

-After [establishing a connection to an SQL database](#connect-to-database), you can retrieve and manipulate data in Kotlin Notebook, utilizing the DataFrame library.
+After [establishing a connection to an SQL database](#connect-to-database), you can retrieve and manipulate data in Kotlin Notebook, utilizing the Kotlin DataFrame library.
 You can use `readSqlTable()` to retrieve data.
 To manipulate data, you can use methods, such as [`.filter`](https://kotlin.github.io/dataframe/filter.html), [`.groupBy`](https://kotlin.github.io/dataframe/groupby.html), and [`.convert`](https://kotlin.github.io/dataframe/convert.html).